real-jame/realjame-old/src/blog/_posts/2022-10-24-introducing-spooking-out.md

 In fact, one of the players, [Lachrymogenic](https://lachrymogenic.gitlab.io), created a thumbnail for our game, which we've adopted as the logo and branding.
 Thank you so much!!!

-# Wrap-up
+## Wrap-up

-_Spooking Out!_ as well as the existing work from the original game took a lot of effort from both of us in all parts of development.
+*Spooking Out!* as well as the existing work from the original game took a lot of effort from both of us in all parts of development.
 We hope you enjoy playing it just as much we did making it!

 As I mentioned at the start, you can currently play it on Novetus.
 But what if you don't have a computer or simply don't wish to install Novetus?
 Well, we plan to **port the game to modern Roblox**, and it's being worked on right now!
 When it's done, I'll write another article to introduce the modern port and it's behind-the-scenes when it releases.

 Enjoy!

-_- Tobic Bay_